QNAP-HomeLAB/docker-swarm/README.md

 # QNAP-Docker-Swarm-Setup
 A guide for configuring the docker swarm stack on QNAP devices with Container Station

-# SWARM SETUP GUIDE

-### Document History
-     - Initial Document                              13/Mar/2019
-     - Added more profile shortcuts                  07/Jun/2019
-     - Added Auth0/ForwardAuth instructions          07/Jun/2019
-     - Added scripts to guide                        07/Jun/2019
-     - Added preparation Steps                       13/Jun/2019
-     - Added Special Thanks                          14/Jun/2019
-     - Removed legacy OAuth references               14/Jun/2019
-     - German Translation added                      12/Sep/2019
-     - Optimimization in Codes for better C/P        15/Sep/2019

----
-### Special Thanks
-This document originated from taking notes when first setting up my docker swarm.
-It would not have been possible without **@gkoerk** on the _QNAP Unofficial Forum_ Discord channel (Which I highly recommend you join).

-His knowledge, clear instructions, and incredible patience put me on the path of becoming a docker addict, and without his guidance, this guide would not exist.
-If this guide helps you out, please remember to send **@gkoerk** some love on the discord channel.

-Thanks to **@eJonnyDotCom** from the _QNAP Unofficial Forum_ Discord channel for his feedback and comments on this guide (and spotting my numerous mistakes).  **@eJonnyDotCom** went through the pain and frustrations of missing steps and unclear instructions so you don't have to.

----
 ###  Docker Swarm Setup
 #### Preparation
-Ports 80 and 443 must be unused on your NAS.
-By default QTS used 80 and 443 for web login.
-Please change this to 9080 and 9443 to ensure no port conflicts with docker stacks.
-You will also need to ensure ports 80 and 443 are forwarded from your router to your NAS before we begin.
+- Ports 80 and 443 must be unused on your NAS.
+By default, QTS assigns both ports to the Web Server application.
+Please change this (in QNAP GUI Settings, Applications, Web Server) to 9080 and 9443 to ensure no port conflicts with docker stacks.
+You should consider disabling both the Web Server and MySQL applications in the QNAP GUI Settings.
+- Ports 80 and 443 must be forwarded from your router to your NAS.
+This is *possible* using UPNP in the QNAP GUI (), but **this is not recommended.
+Instead, disable UPNP at the router and manually forward ports 80 and 443 to your NAS.**

 Steps:
 1. Backup what you have running now (if you don't have anything running yet, skip to Step 8.)